ibm-cloud-docs/containers/cs_nodeport.md

 4. The request is forwarded to the private IP address of the pod where the app is deployed.
 If multiple app instances are deployed in the cluster, the NodePort service routes the requests between the app pods.

 **Note:** The public IP address of the worker node is not permanent.
 When a worker node is removed or re-created, a new public IP address is assigned to the worker node.
 You can use the NodePort service for testing the public access for your app or when public access is needed for a short amount of time only.
-When you require a stable public IP address and more availability for your service, expose your app by using a [LoadBalancer service](cs_loadbalancer.html#planning) or [Ingress](cs_ingress.html#planning).
+When you require a stable public IP address and more availability for your service, expose your app by using a [LoadBalancer service](cs_loadbalancer.html) or [Ingress](cs_ingress.html).

 <br />

-## Configuring public access to an app by using the NodePort service
+## Enabling public access to an app by using a NodePort service
 {: #config}

 You can expose your app as a Kubernetes NodePort service for free or standard clusters.